w3c-ccg/Merkle-Disclosure-2021/spec.md

 **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

+# Overview

+//TODO

+## Organization of this document

+This document is organized as follows:

+- Section 2 defines terminology and the high-level API.

+- Section 3 defines primitive operations used in the merkle proof signature scheme.

+- Section 4 defines JOSE encoding requirements

+- Section 5 defines COSE encoding requirements.

+- Section 7 defines security considerations.

+- Section 7 defines the references.

+- Section 8 defines test vectors.

 ## Terminology

 The following terminology is used throughout this document: